BayviewComputerClub/bssccbot/README.md

 Plugins consist of a folder in the bot-plugins directory, and an index.js file containing an init function.

+** This plugin uses DiscordJS v11, make sure you are reading the correct documentation! **

 Plugin Template:
 ```javascript
 function init(client, cm, ap) {